johncblacker/CircuitPython-GFX/README.md

 Also included are several font converted font files to get started with for for reference; a compiled version of the mpy-cross.exe program which can be used to pre-compile the CPtGFX.py program into a .mpy file that's significantly smaller that the .py version.
 Lastly, a pre-compiled .cpp fontconvert program is provided to product python compatible versions of font files, since to include freetype as part of CircuitPython is probably not feasible.
 The converted font file is a python CLASS called GFXFONT and contains bitmaps, glyphs, several font related constants and a _repr_ function so the GFXFONT could be printed.
+Rev: 1.2b changes have resulted in a smaller API footprint because the font bitmap data now resides in a .bin file on the CircuitPython drive.
+Rev: 1.2b changes are in the "testing" branch on Github.

 Report any and all problems so I can correct them.
 If you want to take a stab at providing canvas and frame type functions like those in the original GFX.cpp file, have at it.
 I don't think it's worth the time.